fedeghe/jmvp/sources/readme/README.md

 ## JMVP : javascript model view presenter

-Is a playground project to explore MPV architectural approach.
+Is a playground project to explore MVP architectural approach.
 JMVP object can be found on the global scope and offers basically three functions that returns an objectFactory.

+## Install

+`> npm i`

+## Build & run
+`> npm start`

+let the build watch for changes on the source folder; navigate to a basic _w.i.p._ sample on http://localhost:3001

 ---